delorenj/just-prompt/README.md

 # Just Prompt - A lightweight MCP server for LLM providers

 `just-prompt` is a Model Control Protocol (MCP) server that provides a unified interface to various Large Language Model (LLM) providers including OpenAI, Anthropic, Google Gemini, Groq, DeepSeek, and Ollama.
-See how we use the `ceo_and_board` tool to make [hard decisions easy with o3 here](https://youtu.be/LEMLntjfihA).
+It's like having a universal remote for all your AI models - pretty neat, right?

+**Based on the fantastic original work by [@disler](https://github.com/disler)** - huge thanks for creating such an awesome tool! 🎉

 <img src="images/just-prompt-logo.png" alt="Just Prompt Logo" width="700" height="auto">